 For halal food options, there are plenty to choose from.
 Chicken teriyaki bento and chicken katsu curry are part of their broad menu.
 Furthermore, they also cater for customers who would like more modern fusion Japanese dishes.
 True to the style of restaurants in Japan, Eat Tokyo also has seasonal menu items which utilises seasonal ingredients.
 All the more reason to visit this amazing restaurant more frequently!

-The Eat Tokyo restaurant is one branch of a larger group of Japanese restaurants.
-There are over seven different Eat Tokyo branches across London.
+The Eat Tokyo restaurant in Soho is only one branch of a larger group of Japanese restaurants.
+There are over seven different Eat Tokyo branches which means more options of halal restaurants in London.

 Eat Tokyo (Soho)